Adolis García Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins have the seventh-ranked team ERA among all MLB pitching staffs (3.91).
+- The Twins have a 3.93 team ERA that ranks seventh across all MLB pitching staffs.

-- Twins pitchers combine to rank 16th in baseball in home runs surrendered (153 total, 1.2 per game).
+- Twins pitchers combine to rank 16th in baseball in home runs given up (155 total, 1.2 per game).

-- In his last appearance on Wednesday, Aug.
-2, the right-hander threw four innings against the St. Louis Cardinals, giving up seven earned runs while surrendering nine hits.
+- In his last time out on Wednesday against the Milwaukee Brewers, the righty threw five innings, allowing two earned runs while surrendering two hits.

-- In 22 games this season, the 27-year-old has a 4.43 ERA and 10.9 strikeouts per nine innings, while giving up a batting average of .242 to opposing batters.
+- In 21 games this season, the 28-year-old has put up an ERA of 3.41, with 8.8 strikeouts per nine innings.
+Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.